Hospital Discharge Planning: A Guide for Families and Caregivers

 Questions when discharge is to a rehab facility or nursing home:

-- How long is my relative expected to remain in the facility?
+- How long is my friend or family member expected to remain in the facility?

 - Who will select the facility?